Pearl D. Wardlow

 Ballet, Tap & Jazz Teacher

 Alyse was a student at Dance Spectrum for 12 years.
-She currently attends Mount San Jacinto College where she is a Liberal Arts Major and has taken dance classes to augment her training.
-She has taught at Dance Spectrum since 2016 and she hopes to continue until she transfers to Cal State University Northridge where she will obtain her teaching credential and minor in dance.
+She graduated from Mt.
+San Jacinto Community College with her AA in English and she is currently attending California Stage University, San Bernardino, for her Bachelor's Degree in English.
+Her passion is teaching and she plans to work as an English and Literature College Professor.
+She has taught at Dance Spectrum since 2016 and she plans to continue doing so.
 During her time as a member of Spectrum Dance Ensemble, she has performed in competitions and attended conventions such as Rainbow Dance Competition, Professional Dance Network (PDN), and Jump (where she won a scholarship to attend the Dancer Palooza Convention).
 Alyse has a giving spirit and has served as a volunteer at New Creation Church for over 3 years and has helped at Calvary Christian School's holiday events, as well as at Beaumont High School's Catering class.

 Eliza has trained at Dance Spectrum for 14 years.
 Since the beginning of her training, she has always wanted to become a teacher.
 For the last 5 years, Eliza has trained to become a student teacher at Dance Spectrum.
 This year she is so excited to have joined the Dance Spectrum staff.
 In the near future, Eliza plans to attend UC Riverside to obtain her teaching credential and become an elementary school teacher.